royasutton/openscad-amu/README.md

 make uninstall
 ```

-This example provides a good staring point *template* for new designs
+This example provides a staring point *template* for new designs using
-using openscad-amu.
+openscad-amu.

 Contributing